 The great image says: Above wood there is water, a well.
 The noble one encourages the toiling people to stand by each other.

-Jĭng: the ideogram and the story.
+Jĭng: the ideogram and the story (NEW).
 What does it mean for your question?

 This hexagram is complementary to hex.21.

-Top line: The well is gathering.
+Top 6: The well is gathering.
 Do not cover it.
 Having truth.
 Great auspiciousness.

-Accept inspiration when and how it comes, from yourself or others.
-Do not expect, prepare, analyze or postpone - just get your bucket and draw from the well.
-Inspiration and happiness are blessings.
+Accept affluence when and how it comes, from yourself or others, mentally or in other forms.
+Get your bucket, draw from the well and share with others.

 Do not try to find inspiration, it cannot be summoned.
 Just make your mind and heart and soul clear, and it will well up in plenty.
 Be like the well itself, its inside is empty, open to receive the lavishing waters.

 You did everything you needed to do, but this is not yet the end.
-Now comes the reality of using what you prepareded.
+Now comes the reality of using what you prepared.
 Trust yourself, you can do it!
-It doesn't matter if it is something tangible or your inner selfconfidence or whatever else.
+It doesn't matter if it is something tangible or intangible like selfconfidence or whatever else.
 It is strong now.

 Even the best well can only stay clear if one looks after it.
 Even a rich mind or a splendid thought has to be developed and kept alive.
-But if you cannot drink the water, and there is no good jug, then enjoy the bass you can get.
-Make use of what a situation offers you, don't demand what is not there.
+But if you cannot drink the water, then enjoy the fish you can catch, even though it is a shameful loss of your potential.

-Bottom line: The well is muddy, no drinking.
+Bottom 6: The well is muddy, no drinking.
 Ancient well, no birds.